-The movement of wireless nodes causes the network topology to change constantly, which makes the topology control and efficient routing in nonstatic wireless ad hoc networks difficult and challenging.
-Thus, we will assume that the nodes are static or can be viewed as static during a reasonable period of time.
+The movement of wireless nodes causes the network topol-

+ogy to change constantly, which makes efficient routing in nonstatic wireless ad hoc networks difficult and challenging.
+We will assume that the nodes are static or can be viewed as static during a reasonable period of time.
 For example, the sensors in the sensor network do not move usually.
-In this paper, we study the topology control for a static wireless network.
-Notice that our algorithms do not need to update the network topology when nodes are moving, as long as no link used in the final network topology is broken.
+Notice that, our algorithms do not need to update the network topology when nodes are moving as long as no link used in the final network topology is broken.
 In other words, although the actual physical deployment of the network topology is no longer a planar graph when nodes are moving, the logical network topology is still a planar graph, which is crucial for some routing algorithm.

 The simplest routing method is to flood the message, which not only wastes the rare resources of wireless node, but also diminishes the throughput of the network.
-One way to avoid flooding is to let each node communicate with only a selected subset of its neighbors [2], [3], [4], [5], or to use a hierarchical structure.
-Examples of hierarchical routing are dominating set-based routings [6], [7], [8], [9].
-When each wireless node knows its geometry position and can quickly retrieve the geometry information about the destination node of a routing request, several localized routing methods based on geometrical forwarding [4], [2] are proposed to avoid the flooding.
-Recently, Karp and
+One way to avoid flooding is to let each node communicate with only a selected subset of its neighbors [2], [3], [4], [5], or to use a hierarchical structure like Internet.
+Examples of hierarchical routing are dominating set based routings [6], [7], [8], [9].
+When each wireless node knows its geometry position and can quickly retrieve1 the geometry information about the destination node of a routing request, several localized routing methods based on geometrical forwarding [10], [2] are proposed to avoid the flooding.
+Recently, Karp and Kung [10] proposed a new protocol, Greedy Perimeter Stateless Routing (GPSR), which routes the packets on a planar subgraph of UDG and guarantees the delivery of the packet if there exists a path.
+Bose, et al. [2] also proposed a similar method using Gabriel graph as planar subgraph.
+Relative neighborhood graph is also used in broadcasting [11].
+These methods maintain some planar subgraph such as the relative neighborhood graph (RNG) or Gabriel graph (GG) as underlying network topology.
+The routing is based on geometry forwarding heuristics and the right hand rule is used temporarily when a local minimum occurs.
+It was known that the RNG and GG are not good spanners for UDG [12], [13].
+Recently, Gao, et al. [14] proposed a new method to construct sparse spanners.
+The method combines the node clustering algorithm with a new routing graph, called Restricted Delaunay Graph (RDG).
+Although their clustering algorithm [15] achieves a constant approximation in expectation, the approximation constant is too large for having any practical meaning.
+Additionally, the method of constructing RDG is not communication effective.